 Multiport Filters offer options to help speed up the cleaning process.
 One of the filter settings is called “Waste,” which will bypass the filter and pump water out.
 This will prevent big debris or algae from clogging the pool filter.

 If you have the option of using the “Waste” method, you’ll have to attach a hose to add more fresh water to maintain the water level because you’ll be losing the water that you pump out.

 Two-Position Valve Filters, also known as Push-pull valve filters, are more common in smaller pools.
 Instead of having a “Waste” option, the “Filter” setting will pull the vacuumed water into the filter to be cleaned and sent back.

-This valve setting is perfect for routine cleaning, provided you backwash the pool filter while and after you vacuum.
+This valve setting is perfect for routine cleaning, provided you backwash the filter while and after you vacuum.

 FAQs About How to Vacuum a Pool

 The general rule is to clean once a week, but you should also clean it anytime that you notice it is getting dirty or if there is a large amount of leaves or debris, like after a storm.

 Typically, the more time you spend in the water, the more you’ll need to clean it.
 However, you’ll often need to do more than just skim the surface.